Other Forms and Information

 If you are a degree seeking student holding an F-1 visa, we strongly recommend you follow these requirements when purchasing your insurance.

 Kutztown University currently recommends ISO International Student Insurance.
 ISO has set-up three policy choices that meet university coverage standards.
+Please review them closely to choose the best plan for you.

 Other companies to consider: